Myras13/JTwP/README.md

 ENG: Application downloading all territorial units in Poland using Node.js environment.
 The data comes from https://pl.wikipedia.org/wiki/Lista_gmin_w_Polsce.
 Web scraping technique was used.

+## Node specification

+The application was written using:

+Node version: 14.16.0
+npm version: 6.14.11

 ## Installation

 You have to install the packages via npm: